IBM/datastage-standalone-workshop/workshop/README.md

 Welcome to our workshop!
 In this workshop we'll be using IBM Information Server to design data processing jobs with DataStage and create rules using Governance Catalog.

-* Get acquinted with Information Server
+* Get acquainted with Information Server
 * Run a few DataStage jobs
 * Learn the ins and outs of Governance Catalog
 * Have fun!